A Place for Mom

 2. Log in to your loved one’s Amazon account and activate the Alexa-compatible device.

-3. Find a spot where you know a senior can easily interact with the device — many people choose the nightstand or the living room.
-“For a better experience, placing a variety of devices, like an Echo Show, Echo, or Echo Dot, in rooms throughout the loved one’s home can help them more easily access Alexa as they go about their day,” Maynard says.
+3. Set the device in a spot your senior loved one can easily interact with the device — many people choose the nightstand or the living room.
+Consider placing a variety of Alexa-enabled devices in rooms throughout your loved one’s home to help them more easily access Alexa as they go about their day.

-4. Position the device in the center of the room, away from any TVs, windows, or potential hazards such as the kitchen sink.
+4. Position the device away from any TVs, windows, or potential hazards such as the kitchen sink.

 5. Make sure the device is at least six inches from the wall, with clearance on the top and sides.